menandmice/micetro_docs/guides/implementation/adding_ip_ranges.rst

 IP Address Ranges and devices
 *****************************

-Once the DHCP servers have been added to Men&Mice, all the scopes from the DHCP servers will be visible in the tool as scopes in the IP Address Ranges list.
+Once DHCP servers have been added to the Men&Mice Suite, all the scopes from the DHCP servers will be visible in the tool as scopes in the IP Address Ranges list.
 The organization might also have a spreadsheet or a database with other IP address range (subnet) allocations and maybe details on individual devices (IP addresses).
 This data can be manually entered in Men&Mice or more efficiently, imported by using the CLI.

 Importing the IP Address Ranges and Device Properties Using the CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^